 11 – Artists’ Sculptures and Participation in Symposium Events: Each selected artist is responsible for creating a finished large-scale stone sculpture for one of the community sponsors referred to in section 3 above.
 Each of the community sponsors will be provided with all of the selected artists’ applications, and a process will be followed to reasonably “match” each selected artist with a community sponsor.
 Through meetings, discussions and correspondence with the chosen sponsor, the selected artist will take into consideration the nature and history of the community sponsor and the intended location of the finished work, choosing a level of scale and detail appropriate to a six-week work period.
 Artists must complete their works by no later than the day preceding the date of Sculpture Saint John’s closing ceremonies and, regardless of when works are completed, must remain on site throughout the duration of Sculpture Saint John.
 Artists are also expected to reasonably participate in community events in support of Sculpture Saint John and in the opening and closing ceremonies.

-12 – Artist Selection Process: The Selection Committee of the Board of Directors of Sculpture Saint John will first review all eligible applications and create a shortlist of between 15 and 30 qualified applicants (dependent on submissions).
+12 – Artist Selection Process: The board of directors of Sculpture Saint John (or a committee thereof) will review all eligible applications and create a shortlist of between 15 and 30 qualified applicants (dependent on the number and quality of eligible applications).
 From this shortlist, a Selection Jury will meet to make final recommendations to the Sculpture Saint John board of the selected artists on behalf of Sculpture Saint John.
 The Selection Jury will consist of professional artists, architects, fine art academics and/or art dealers.
-All decisions of the Sculpture Saint John Board, Selection Committee and Selection Jury are final, and binding on all applicants.
+The board of directors of Sculpture Saint John retains final authority to determine the selected artists.
+The decision of the Sculpture Saint John board regarding the selection of artists will be final, and binding on all applicants.

 14 – Two Ways to Submit Artist Applications: Artists may submit their Artist Applications, and all required documents and materials, in one of two ways: